A Walking Guide to Bangkok Chinatown

 The best things to do in Bangkok Chinatown include Yaowarat Road, eating legendary street food, shopping in local markets, and learning more about this area’s long and fascinating history.
-As with most Chinatowns around the world, Bangkok’s Yaowarat Road and Samphanthawong District is a riot of colour, light and sound, constantly abuzz with activity.
-It’s worth a visit just to soak up the atmosphere, but be sure to bring an appetite, too.
+As with most Chinatowns around the world, Bangkok’s Yaowarat Road and Samphanthawong District is a riot of colour, light and sound, constantly bustling with activity.
+It’s worth visiting for the unique atmosphere, and be sure to bring an appetite, too.

 Chinatown has the distinction of being one of Bangkok’s oldest districts, as well as one of its smallest and one of its most densely populated.
 It’s also one of the most popular for visitors, not least for the array of unique and remarkable reasons shown below.